 Out of all the players in this class (besides CeeDee Lamb, of course), Anae might be a huge fan favorite just because of clutch, high-impact plays.
 As a rotational pass-rusher, he’s going to be really fresh for most of the game, and he’ll bring the juice in the 4th-quarter.
 I can guarantee there’ll be that one game against the Eagles or the Seahawks on the road, where a late 4th-quarter comeback has the Dallas defense on its heels.
 On the final drive, 3rd-and-long, he’s going to make that 1 big strip-sack on Carson Wentz or Russell Wilson that gives them a significant edge in playoff positioning or even wins them a playoff game.

 Just for that reason alone, Anae is worth this pick.
-He’s just another one of those picks that falls under the umbrella with which the Cowboys have been drafting: PLAYMAKER.
+He’s just another one of those picks that fall under the umbrella with which the Cowboys have been drafting: PLAYMAKER.
 Dallas wants to force the initiative at all costs, not just sit back and wait for the high-powered offense to pick them apart.
 The Cowboys want playmakers like Anae because the turnovers have to go up.
 That was a very missing element of their defense, and they need production badly.
 It’s not just about the talent; the production of execution on the field matters, and I love that philosophy.
 I’m here for it, and it sounds like Mike Nolan’s defense is on a path towards just that.
 Fantastic pick.

 Round 7, Pick 231: Ben DiNucci, QB, James Madison

 I’ll be honest; I didn’t watch a lot of Ben DiNucci either.
 In fact, I’d never heard of his name until I saw it on the draft tracker on Day 3.
 I really wanted a nickel corner to shore up the position because Jourdan Lewis is on a contract year, so getting a potential replacement and a solid special teams contributor would’ve been a really nice cherry on top.
 I was thinking either Oklahoma’s Parnell Motley, Auburn’s Javaris Davis, or Utah’s Javelin Guidry.
-However, considering their backup quarterback situation before the draft was Cooper Rush and Clayton Thorson, this pick makes a ton of sense.
+However, considering their backup quarterback situation before the draft was Cooper Rush and Clayton Thorson, according to Ourlads.com, this pick makes a ton of sense.

 Now that Andy Dalton has been signed as the backup quarterback for 2020, DiNucci can learn from both Dalton and Dak Prescott to compete with Thorson for that QB3 job.
 From the little tape I watched of DiNucci, I did notice he had a very similar playstyle to Prescott.
 They’re both mobile quarterbacks who aren’t afraid to take contact but can also throw riveting spirals.
 If McCarthy wanted to groom a QB3 in the mold of Prescott for the sake of injury relief or even just depth, I like the pick.